 Large organizations often use desktop wallpapers to convey important information to employees.
 This can include company achievements, recent news, policy updates etc.

-We will use Microsoft provided shell scripts to deploy custom wallpaper on Mac devices.
-For this, we would need a Wallpaper in PNG, JPG, or JPEG file/format, stored in a publicly accessible location.
+We will use the shell scripts provided by Microsoft to deploy custom wallpaper on Mac devices.
+For this, we would need a Wallpaper in PNG, JPG, or JPEG file/format stored in a publicly accessible location.

 To securely store the wallpaper that is publicly accessible, you can create an Azure Storage container.
 You can also use other locations, such as SharePoint Online or Dropbox.